ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: screen}

-  Parameters set on an Action when it was created or updated are always overridden by a parameter that is supplied directly on invocation.
+  Parameters set on an action when it was created or updated are always overridden by a parameter that is supplied directly on invocation.
   {: tip}

-## Setting default parameters on a Package
+## Setting default parameters on a package
 {: #default-params-package}

-Parameters can be set at the package level, and serve as the default parameters for Actions _unless_:
+Parameters can be set at the package level, and serve as the default parameters for actions _unless_:

-- The Action itself has a default parameter.
+- The action itself has a default parameter.
-- The Action has a parameter that is supplied at invoke time, which is always the "priority" when more than one parameter is available.
+- The action has a parameter that is supplied at invoke time, which is always the "priority" when more than one parameter is available.

-The following example sets a default parameter of `name` on the **MyApp** package and shows an Action using it.
+The following example sets a default parameter of `name` on the **MyApp** package and shows an action using it.

 1. Create a package with a parameter set: